Links

 Migrating to a CI/CD workflow

-You can get started quickly by enabling Panther-managed Detection Packs in the Panther Console, but later on you may want to start using a CI/CD workflow.
-To migrate your workflow to CI/CD, follow the steps in CI/CD for Panther Content.
+You may want to get started quickly by enabling Panther-managed Detection Packs in the Panther Console, but then later transition to using the CI/CD workflow.
+(Using both the Console and CI/CD workflows simultaneously is not supported.)
+To migrate your workflow to CI/CD, follow the instructions on Migrating to a CI/CD Workflow.

 Enable or write detections